symfony/symfony-docs/forms.rst

 The most common option is the ``required`` option, which can be applied to any field.
-By default, this option is set to ``true``, meaning that HTML5-ready browsers will require to fill in all fields before submitting the form.
+By default, this option is set to ``true``, meaning that HTML5-ready browsers will require you to fill in all fields before submitting the form.

 If you don't want this behavior, either
 :ref:`disable client-side validation <forms-html5-validation-disable>` for the